Starbucks debuts holiday cups, all-new seasonal beverage for 2021 - NewsBreak

 Along with the new cups, Starbucks is bringing back a couple of its seasonal drinks, including the Peppermint Mocha, the Irish Cream Cold Brew, the Caramel Brulee Latte, the Toasted White Chocolate Mocha and the Chestnut Praline Latte.
 Returning snacks include the Cranberry Bliss Bar, the Snowman Cookie and the Sugar Plum Cheese Danish.

 New for 2021, however, is the non-dairy Iced Sugar Cookie Almondmilk Latte, made with Starbucks’ Blonde Espresso Roast, sugar-cookie syrup, almond milk and sprinkles.
-There’s also a new Reindeer Cake Pop, made with vanilla cake and chocolate icing.It’s fall, y’all!
-Things to do near Knoxville and in the Smoky Mountains
+There’s also a new Reindeer Cake Pop, made with vanilla cake and chocolate icing.Dunkin’ to begin serving new holiday drinks Nov.
+3

 News of Starbucks’ seasonal drinks and cups comes less than a week after the company released its fourth-quarter earnings report, during which the company noted a 17% increase in global store sales .